 What is Rice Paper Mozzarella Sticks

-Instead of using traditional flour and breadcrumbs as the main coating, I use softened rice paper as the base wrap.
+Rice paper mozzarella sticks has a genius twist where instead of using traditional flour and breadcrumbs as the main coating, I use softened rice paper as the base wrap.
 Then I still dip them in egg and coat them with Italian breadcrumbs for that classic crunch.

 The result is something magical.
 The rice paper crisps up beautifully in the air fryer, giving you that satisfying crunch, while the inside stays perfectly melty thanks to the string cheese.